DUNE/g4lbne/README.txt

 You need to setup Geant4 (and CLHEP) and ROOT products.
 You will need to determine what products you want to use.

+G4LBNE CAN BE INSTALLED AT ANY INSTITUTION(SEE THE WIKI).
+BUT WE MUST ALL USE THE SAME PRODUCT VERSIONS!!!!!!!!!!

+AT FERMILAB:
-On lbnegpvm01 ..... in the g4lbne directory
+On lbnegpvm01 (At Fermilab) ..... in the g4lbne/setups directory
-There is a setup.sh file
+There is a setup_g4lbne_fnal.sh file.
+(This file will setup Geant4, ROOT and CLHEP that are installed and used by Larsoft in the nusoft area at fermilab.)

 IN THAT FILE DO THE FOLLOWING....
-( look for #!!!!!!!!!!!! in the setup.sh file)
+( look for ##!!!!!!!!!!!! in the setup_g4lbne_fnal.sh file)
 You need to define a g4lbne work directory, for example export G4WORKDIR="path to work directory/g4lbne_work" this is where the binaries will be stored when compiling

 Now....
-source this file
+source this file (in g4lbne directory do..) source setups/setup_g4lbne_fnal.sh
-source setup.sh
-then do
-setup_g4lbne

-Right now this file uses MINOS code and is a bit of a hack.
-Need to figure out how to use LBNE geant, root and clhep products. the file setup-fnal.sh should work but doesn't.

 *************************************************************